PUBLIC TRANSIT THROUGHOUT THE UNITED STATES

 Mainly in the 1920's, buses were introduced, which subsequently replaced all of the streetcars, except in a few of the largest cities.
 Some cities used trolleybuses, also known as trackless trolleys.
 Rubber tired buses requiring being steered, but powered by electricity from overhead wires.
 Some bus systems continued to be owned by power companies, other bus systems were owned by various different types of companies of different sizes.
 And by the end of the 1970's, nearly all transit systems were publicly owned.
 Although many transit agencies would contract with private transit management companies to operate the transit systems.

 Most transit systems became owned by the cities served.
 Although in certain larger metropolitan areas, regional transit authorities were approved by the states and the voters to develop comprehensive transit systems serving both cities and suburbs.

 Brief histories of transit systems in cities throughout the United States, organized by state.

-Information from various sources, including the Moody investment manuals, various issues of the magazine "Motor Coach Age", and "The Trolley And Interurban Directory", by Joseph Gross.
-Because some transit companies were privately held at various times, and thus not included in the Moody manuals, some information is incomplete.
-A few private bus companies are identified in the 1952 "Mass Transportation's Directory".
+Information from various sources, including the Moody investment manuals, the McGraw Electric Railway Directories, the McGraw publication Street Railway Journal and its successor Electric Railway Journal, various issues of the magazine "Motor Coach Age", and "The Trolley And Interurban Directory", by Joseph Gross.
+Information from the more obscure private bus companies is from various state regulatory commission reports and the 1952 "Mass Transportation's Directory".
 Any additional information on transit systems and Web sites would be appreciated.
 Bill Vandervoort

 Chicago Transit & Railfan Web Site